bradchristie/taminations-flutter/assets/c1/shakedown.md

 # Shakedown

-From a 2x2 formation with everyone as leaders only: As one continuous move, Quarter Right, [Box Counter Rotate 1/4](../a2/box_counter_rotate.md), and [Roll](../plus/anything_and_roll.md).
+From a 2x2 formation with everyone as Leaders only: As one continuous move, Quarter Right, [Box Counter Rotate 1/4](../a2/box_counter_rotate.md), and [Roll](../plus/anything_and_roll.md).
 This call can not be fractionalized.